๐ŸงคPhysical Chemistry I

 Postulates of the Kinetic Theory of Gases

-• Molecules are point masses in constant random motion—their individual volumes are negligible compared to the container, so the gas is mostly empty space
+• Molecules are point masses in constant, random motion.
+Their individual volumes are negligible compared to the container volume, so the gas is mostly empty space.

-• Collisions are perfectly elastic—no kinetic energy is lost when molecules hit each other or the walls, which is why temperature stays constant in an isolated system
+• Collisions are perfectly elastic.
+No kinetic energy is converted to internal energy when molecules hit each other or the walls.
+This is why the temperature of an isolated ideal gas stays constant.

-• No intermolecular forces exist except during collisions—this assumption fails dramatically at high pressures and low temperatures, which is why real gases deviate from ideal behavior
+• No intermolecular forces act except during the instant of collision.
+Between collisions, molecules travel in straight lines.
+This assumption fails dramatically at high pressures and low temperatures, which is why real gases deviate from ideal behavior.

 Ideal Gas Law and Its Derivation from Kinetic Theory

-Compare: Postulates vs. Ideal Gas Law—the postulates are the assumptions, while PV=nRTPV = nRT is the consequence.
-If an FRQ asks why a gas deviates from ideal behavior, trace it back to which postulate breaks down (usually "no intermolecular forces" or "negligible molecular volume").
+Compare: Postulates vs. Ideal Gas Law.
+The postulates are the assumptions; PV=nRTPV = nRT is the consequence.
+If a problem asks why a gas deviates from ideal behavior, trace it back to which postulate breaks down (usually "no intermolecular forces" or "negligible molecular volume").

 Molecular Speed Distributions